-ROBERT CRAWFORD (1953 - 2020) - Obituary
+Robert Crawford (1953 - 2020) - Obituary

 He will also be remembered for his kind, giving nature.
 He always gave graciously of his time to anyone that needed help.

-He is survived by his son James (Arleta) Crawford; grandchildren, Aurora and Caspian Crawford; sisters, Helen Jean (Richard) Kitko, and Cheryl (Richard) Douthit; brother, David (Sherri) Crawford; and several nieces and nephews.
+He is survived by his son James (Arleta) Crawford, grandchildren Aurora and Caspian Crawford, sister Helen Jean (Richard) Kitko, sister Cheryl (Richard) Douthit, brother David (Sherri) Crawford, and several nieces and nephews.

 The funeral will be held at the convenience of the family.